 The District will use all means possible to ensure future funding and is closely examining options that pertain to future tax dollars once certain large tax increment financing districts come onto the tax roles.
-The District's EAV has actually decreased from a high of over \$1.9 billion to \$1,262,575,231 for the 2014 levy (collected in 2015).
-This does adversely affect us in some areas especially those that are based upon EAV like the Special Recreation Fund.
-It also has made our tax rate go from just over \$.40 to now just under \$.67.
+The District's EAV has actually decreased from a high of over \$1.9 billion to \$1.25 billion in 2013.
+This does not necessarily adversely affect us for the majority of our operations; however it has made our tax rate go from just over \$.40 to now just under \$.67.
 2014 saw a stabilization of our EAV with it actually increasing to just over \$1.26 billion.
-The EAV for the 2015 levy however has EAV declining again, to \$1,221,136,659.
-This will once again cause our tax rate to increase, actually over .70 for the first time.
-In addition to declining EAV, CPI continues to provide little to no relief.
-The CPI increase in 2015 was a very low .8%.
-The CPI increase for 2016 is scheduled even lower at .7% The District continues to work frugally to ensure that we maintain our operations efficiently, especially with limited increase in tax dollar support, and the ever looming potential for a tax freeze from the state legislature that would make even the smallest of CPI increases go away completely.
+This is a very good sign that our economy may be stabilizing.
+Even though CPI continues at a small rate providing only 1.5% additional tax dollars in 2014 and a very low .8% for 2015.
+The CPI increase for 2016 is scheduled even lower at .7% The District continues to work frugally to ensure that we maintain our operations efficiently, especially with limited increase in tax dollar support.